Matching Church Ad Content with Your Target Audience Goals

 Identify Your Church’s Target Audience

 Before creating ad content, it’s a good idea to step back and figure out who’s already part of your church and who you hope to reach.
 Your audience might include families with young kids, teens looking for a youth group, older adults seeking community, or people new to town.
-Different audiences come with different concerns and goals.
+Different audiences come with unique concerns and goals.

 To get a better picture of your audience, try focusing on three things: